rubyconfig/config/README.md

 ### Merge customization

+* `overwrite_arrays` - overwrite arrays found in previously loaded settings file.
+Default: `true`
 * `knockout_prefix` - ability to remove elements of the array set in earlier loaded settings file.
+Makes sense only when `overwrite_arrays = false`, otherwise array settings would be overwritten by default.
 Default: `nil`
-* `overwrite_arrays` - overwrite arrays found in previously loaded settings file.
-Default: `true`

 Check [Deep Merge](https://github.com/danielsdeleo/deep_merge) for more details.